syncfusion-content/javascript-docs/js/api/ejUploadbox.md

-To specify the dropareaheight when enable the draganddrop support in theUploadbox control.
+Specifies the dropAreaHeight when the draganddrop support is enabled in the Uploadbox control.